TheGraphAcademy/Graph-Academy-Hub/technical-documentation/Testnet/Baremetal/Wavefive Guide/2_DeployAndConfigurePostgresDatabase.md

 ## Configure Postgres for remote access
 If your database will be accessed remotely, you need to update the Postgres configuration to allow connections from remote hosts:

-Open `/etc/postgresql/13/main/postgresql.conf` in an editor, find `#listen_addresses = 'localhost'` and change it to `listen_addresses = '*'` (or if you have very specific hosts/IPs that will access the database, you can use those instead for additional security)
+Open `/etc/postgresql/13/main/postgresql.conf` in an editor, find `#listen_addresses = 'localhost'` and change it to `listen_addresses = '*'` (or if you have very specific interfaces that will allow access the database, you can use those instead for additional security)

 Open `/etc/postgresql/13/main/pg_hba.conf` in an editor and add `host  all  all 0.0.0.0/0 md5` to the top of the file.
 Again, if you want to restrict scope to specific subnets or IP addresses you can choose to do so here for additional security.